Lightprotocol/1000x-hackathon/ideas.md

-# Hackathon Ideas
+# 1000x / Breakout Hackathon Ideas

-## Consumer
+## Consumer & Payments

-- Token Distribution: Mechanisms for user acquisition and retention via compressed token airdrops.
+- Token Distribution: new mechanisms for consumer acquisition and retention via compressed tokens.

+- Feeds: new form factors for token discovery via compressed tokens.

-- Portfolio Apps: Charts and analytics for compressed token holdings.
+- Portfolio Apps: Charts, analytics, spam filters, for compressed token holdings.

 - Stablecoin Payment APIs: Using compressed tokens for issuance and batch payments at scale.

-- Spam Filter: Asset viewer filtered by attached lamport amounts.

 ## DeFi

-- Atomic Token Swap: APIs and UIs for one-click compressed token integration via Swap APIs (Jup, Titan, etc.)

-- Web UI/APIs for using compressed tokens with DEXs (Raydium, Meteora, Orca,...)
+- Adapters: Web UI/APIs for atomically using compressed tokens with popular Swap-APIs, Apps, and liquidity platforms.

-- Liquidity Mining Platform: Customizable mining system using compressed tokens/PDAs
+- Liquidity Mining Platform: Customizable mining system using compressed tokens or cPDAs.

+- Launchpads: using compressed tokens to create novel launchpad designs (rewards, launches, loyalty).

 ## Infrastructure

 - Staking: using compressed tokens and cPDAs for stake accounts.